 Two photos of the barkentine Doris, docked in Belfast, ME.
 Courtesy: Belfast Historical Society & Museum

-NW end of wreck-site.
+NE end of wreck-site.
 Note the iron knee, ballast, rigging.

 Wreck of the barkentine Doris?

 by Steven Danforth Singer

 The four-masted barkentine Doris, of Baltimore, was built in 1894 at Belfast, Maine.
 She was 944 gross tons, 189.1’ in length x 36.8’ in breadth x 17.1’ in depth.
 She had left Tampa, FL, under command of Captain Edward Masterson, bound for Alexandria, VA., with a cargo of 1,160 tons of phosphate rock.
 The day after she wrecked, the New York Times reported a telegraph dispatch from Palm Beach: “The wreck is plainly visible from the towns of Lantana and Boynton, a few miles south of here, and can be seen by passengers from the Florida East Coast Railway trains.”